osg-htc/docs/docs/compute-element/hosted-ce.md

 ### (Recommended) Providing access to OASIS ###

-!!! tip "Required for GPU spport"
+!!! tip "Maximize resource utilization; required for GPU support"
+    Installing OASIS on your cluster makes your resources more attractive to OSG user jobs!
-    If you plan to contribute GPUs to the OSG, installation of OASIS is **required**.
+    Additionally, if you plan to contribute GPUs to the OSG, installation of OASIS is **required**.

 Many users in the OSG make of use software modules and/or containers provided by their collaborations or by the OSG Research Facilitation team.